orlof/xcb3-ext/readme.md

 ---

-The `DoubleBufferOff()` subroutine serves as the counterpart to `DoubleBufferOn()`, allowing users to revert to the standard screen display mode when flicker elimination or memory conservation is not required.
+The `DoubleBufferOff()` subroutine serves as the counterpart to `DoubleBufferOn()`, allowing users to revert to the standard screen display mode when flicker elimination is not required.

 [Back to TOC](#table-of-contents)